 The purpose of this study is to assess the consistency of immune response to three different lots of GSK's investigational varicella vaccine (VNS Vaccine), and to compare the safety and immune response of VNS vaccine to an already approved varicella vaccine (VV) known as Varivax.
 The study will be conducted in healthy children aged 12 to 15 months, who have neither contracted varicella nor received a varicella vaccination.

-A Study on the Immune Response and Safety of an Investigational Chickenpox Vaccine When Given to Healthy Children 12 to 15 Months of Age
+A Phase 3a, Observer-blind, Randomized, Controlled Study to Demonstrate Lot-to-lot Consistency and Evaluate the Immunogenicity and Safety of an Investigational Varicella Vaccine Compared With Varivax, Administered as a First Dose to Healthy Children 12 to 15 Months of Age

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.